Robert-Nickel/lightbulb-learning/app/README.md

 npm run dev
 ```

-Navigate to [localhost:5000](http://localhost:5000).
+Navigate to [localhost:5001](http://localhost:5001).
 You should see your app running.
-Edit a component file in `src`, save it, and reload the page to see your changes.

 If you're using [Visual Studio Code](https://code.visualstudio.com/) we recommend installing the official extension [Svelte for VS Code](https://marketplace.visualstudio.com/items?itemName=svelte.svelte-vscode).
 If you are using other editors you may need to install a plugin in order to get syntax highlighting and intellisense.